MarkusWandel/battery-tester/doc/manual.md

 The battery holders are of a type that has very sturdy metal contact tabs.
 ### Load Resistor Accuracy
 The load resistors are supposed to be 3.3 ohms.
-The Arduino needs this value for voltage-current convresions.
+The Arduino needs this value for voltage-current conversions.
 Are the resistors really 3.3 ohms?
 It's hard to measure such a low resistance with hobbyist gear.

 Instead, on the finished device, I powered one of the battery terminals from an adjustable power supply, with multimeters in series (to measure current) and parallel to the battery contacts (to measure voltage).
-To the extent the multimeters' resolution allowed me to measure it, I saw a total resistance of 3.3 ohms plus/minus about 5%.
+To the extent the multimeters' resolution allowed me to measure it, I saw a total resistance of 3.3 ohms +/- about 5%.

 I did not test whether the resistors heating up significantly affects their resistance.
-### Differences between Channels
+### Consistency between Channels
 Even more important than the accuracy of the load resistors is that the channels all give consistent readings.
 Otherwise a battery might appear stronger than another, just because it is in the more favourable battery holder.

 Aside from ensuring that all the analog input pins on the Arduino read the same for the same voltage, which I did not check, and really controlling stray resistance in the wiring, the main task was to ensure the resistors are all the same.
 This was done by connecting all six of them in series to a power supply before installation, and measuring the voltage across each with a multimeter.
 To the extent the multimeter could tell (3 signifcant digits) they all had the same voltage drop.